 Why do agencies push headless so hard?

-Can I achieve sub-second loads without going headless?
+Can I achieve half-second page loads without going headless?

 The combination of premium hosting with edge caching, FSE themes, HPOS, optimized plugins, and proper performance tuning achieves the same results.

-Our case studies show PageSpeed scores of 90+ and sub-second loads—all with standard WooCommerce.
+Our case studies show PageSpeed scores of 90+ and half-second page loads (460-560ms) – all with standard WooCommerce.

 What’s the real maintenance burden of headless?